 3. Next, tap the “X Tabs” button with a downward arrow in the middle to access the tab groups menu.

 4. Next up, tap on the “New Empty Tab Group” option.

-5. Up next, give your tab group a suitable name and tap OK to finish.
+5. Up next, give your tab group a suitable name and tap Save to finish.

 That’s it!
 Your all-new Safari tab group is ready.
 Any new tabs, including the private ones, will open in this tab group until you decide to switch it up.

 Rearrange Safari Tab Groups in iOS 15 and iPadOS 15